Plan your journey

 - requests to board through different doors or to move to less busy areas

 - the reduced number of passengers allowed on vehicles because of physical distancing measures.

 Face Covering Exemption Cards

-You can apply for a card to show that you do not have to wear a face covering.
+If you would feel more comfortable showing something that says that you are exempt, you can request a face covering exemption card.
 The exemption card, physical or digital, is available via the free helpline 0800 121 6240 or online contact form via Disability Equality Scotland at www.exempt.scot.

 You will be required to confirm that you have you read the Scottish Government Guidance on face coverings and that you are exempt before your request will be processed.
-The digital card cannot be downloaded from the website and will be sent to you via an email attachment.
+The digital card cannot be downloaded from the website and will be sent to you via an email attachment or by post.

 These cards can be presented as proof of exemption in Scotland and across the rest of the UK.
 Other exemption cards such as the UK Government exemption card, Thistle card and Sunflower lanyard are still valid as proof of exemption.

 Be considerate to your fellow passengers and to transport staff:

 - wait for passengers to get off first before you board